 Groundwater monitoring activities included gauging AP monitoring wells, DP monitoring wells for dairies that are a part of the DAD consortium, and the Anthony WWTP monitoring wells.
-Groundwater samples were collected from AP monitoring wells and DP monitoring wells for dairies that are a part of the DAD consortium (Section 1.2).
+Groundwater samples were collected from scheduled AP monitoring wells and DP monitoring wells for dairies that are a part of the DAD consortium (Section 1.2).
+Data from DP monitoring wells for Dominguez 2, which is no longer part of the consortium, are also reported.
 Groundwater samples were analyzed for nitrate, chloride, TDS, and TKN.
 The resulting data from this groundwater monitoring event are compiled and presented below.